darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 where `<FORMAT>` is the name of the desired output format and `<OPTION>` is any configuration option for that format.

-An option set in this way will not be permanently stored but will be used just for this run of `darktable-cli`.
+An option set in this way will not be permanently stored but will be used just for this run of `Ansel-cli`.

 The following sections describe the configuration options/values that are available for each export format: